A Guide to Premarital Counseling

 What Is Premarital Counseling?

-Premarital counseling is a type of therapy that helps couples build a happy, successful marriage.
-It can help couples develop essential communication skills, identify potential conflict areas, and learn how to manage their specific relationship issues.
+Premarital counseling is a type of therapy that occurs prior to getting married, helping couples build a happy, successful marriage.
+Similarly to couples therapy and marriage counseling, it can help couples develop essential communication skills, identify potential conflict areas, and learn how to manage their specific relationship issues.
+Premarital counseling is often led by mental health professionals called licensed marriage and family therapists (LMFTs) who specialize in helping couples.

 Who Should Seek Premarital Counseling?